nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 > and animals that    had fallen into it        : there were  a   Duck and a   Dodo , a   Lory and an
 # V/C NPl     N/I/C/D V   W?
 P    NPrSg/ISg .
 W?
 NSg/V D/P NSg  V/C D/P NSg  .
 D/P ?
 V/C D/P
 > Eaglet , and several other   curious creatures .
 Alice led     the way   , and the whole
 # NSg    .
 V/C J/D     NSg/V/J J       NPl       .
 NPr   NSg/V/J D   NSg/J .
-V/C D   NSg/J
+V/C D   J
 > party   swam to the shore .
 # NSg/V/J V    P  D   NSg   .
 >
 #
 > CHAPTER III : A   Caucus - Race  and a   Long Tale
 # NSg/V   W?  .
 D/P NSg    .
-NSg/V V/C D/P NPrSg/J NSg/V
+NSg/V V/C D/P J    NSg/V
 >
 #
 > They were  indeed a   queer - looking party   that    assembled on the bank — the birds with